-Any alternate approach to the assessment of risk, or the threshold by which risk is evaluated, would lead to inconsistency by which jurisdictions apply each worker screening framework.
-This would create further restrictions on the ability for a person to equally seek or maintain work arrangements across jurisdictions.
+Any alternate approach to the assessment of risk, or the threshold by which risk is evaluated, would lead to inconsistency with the way jurisdictions have agreed to apply the NDIS worker screening framework under the IGA.
+This would create further restrictions on the ability for a person to seek or maintain work arrangements equally across jurisdictions.